Viewing Multiple Episodes

 AssetHub: Managing Journal Entries, Returns, Merging, and Bulk Updating

 [Webinar] Setting Up Multi-Factor Authentication (MFA) With Your EP Account

 Updated by Jennifer Sneider

-Studio Managers, Series/Franchise Owners, and Department Users can access this feature.
+Studio Managers, Series/Feature Owners, and Department Users can access this feature.

 Selecting the correct Disposition for your Assets is vital to the accuracy and longevity of the data generated from your production and sent to the Studio.
 We've created this mini-guide to help you choose the correct Disposition as you reconcile your Transactions into Assets.

 In short, a Disposition is the designation you give to an Asset that describes what happened to it.
 This helps the Studio know where the Asset is and what happened to it, making tracking recoverable Assets a quick and easy process in the event of an audit, reshoots, or if your production is picked up for a new season or sequel.

 Below are some common Dispositions you may come across, and a contextual example for each:

 Approved Sale: The Asset was sold to a person or entity with approval from the Studio.

 - Ex: A sweater was sold to an actor, typically at a discount, because they wanted to keep it.